 Not all animal milks are the same.
 Cow's milk will produce a tangy and smooth kefir.
 Goat's milk, on the other hand, gives kefir a distinctive taste and more liquid texture.

-The richer the milk, the creamier the kefir
+The Richer the Milk, the Creamier the Kefir

 Whether the milk is homogenized, powdered or even condensed, it can be used to make kefir.
 The texture and taste will vary, but the grains will be able to extract the nutrients needed to make delicious kefir.

 Can you make kefir with raw milk?
-Perfectly, if your kefir grains are very active and robust.
+Absolutely, but only if your kefir grains are very active and robust.
 Raw milk contains its own cultures of wild microorganisms, which could contaminate young kefir grains.

-You cannot make kefir with lactose-free milk, because kefir grains need lactose to survive.
+You cannot make kefir with lactose-free milk, because milk kefir grains need lactose to survive.
 If you deprive them of their food source, they will not last long!

 If you want to make vegan kefir from grains, be aware that in the long run, your grains will lack nutrients (mainly lactose).
-We must therefore feed the grains regularly with animal milk if we do not want to lose them.
+We must therefore feed the milk kefir grains regularly with animal milk if we do not want to lose them.

-Culturing your vegan milk with cultured powder is a better choice when it comes to making plant-based kefir.
+Using a kefir starter powder is a better choice when it comes to making plant-based kefir.
 We recommend doubling the amount of culture recommended in animal milk kefir recipes.